harness/developer-hub/release-notes/security-testing-orchestration.md

 <!-- 2024-07-26 -->

 #### New features and enhancements
-- You can now override the image that runs the STO step directly from the step configuration.
-This can be done under the **Additional Configurations** section within the same step configuration (STO-7724)
+- You can now override the image that runs the STO step directly in the scanner step UI.
+Expand **Additional Configuration** and then set **Container Registry** and **Image Tag**.
+(STO-7724)
 - The Bandit, Anchor, and Semgrep steps now support [Secure Connect](https://developer.harness.io/docs/continuous-integration/secure-ci/secure-connect/) within STO.
 (STO-7666)
-- The dark theme for AIDA is improvised, it will now adapt well with all the other UI components.
+- The dark theme for AIDA is improved.
+Its appearance is now consistent with other UI components.
 (STO-7849)

 ### Version 1.103.3